mikechambers/adb-mcp/README.md

 -   Have Claude create new Premiere projects pre-populations with clips, transitions, effects and Audio

 [View Video Examples](https://www.youtube.com/playlist?list=PLrZcuHfRluqt5JQiKzMWefUb0Xumb7MkI)

-Currently for Photoshop the AI agent can get some information back from Photoshop which enables it to check its work.
-However, it cannot automatically see its work (i.e. get images from Photoshop).
-This should be possible, but is not yet implemented.
-In the meantime, you can copy and paste from Photoshop into Claude desktop.

 The Premiere agent is a bit more limited in functionality compared to the Photoshop agent, due to current limitations of the Premiere plugin API.